sidoh/esp8266_milight_hub-wiki/Using-Milight-Remote-with-HomeAssistant.md

 [[ http://imgur.com/AQKkJSM.png | height = 200px ]]

-These work nicely, but there's not a nice way to integrate them with a home automation platform like HomeAssistant (HASS).
-Fortunately, esp8266_milight_hub (ESPMH) makes it fairly easy to do just that.
+These work quite well, but there's not a nice way to integrate them with a home automation platform like HomeAssistant (HASS).
+Fortunately, esp8266_milight_hub (ESPMH) makes it fairly easy to do just that:

 [[[ http://i.imgur.com/vK0FM3M.gif | height = 200px ]]](http://i.imgur.com/vK0FM3M.gifv)